firefart/pastebin_scraper/Readme.md

 The sent email contains the Paste metadata, the first matched line per keyword and the zipped paste as an attachment.

 Keywords are set to match with a starting [regex boundary](https://www.regular-expressions.info/wordboundaries.html).
+Matching of CIDRs is also supported (see config.json.sample).

 Expected errors during execution are also sent via E-Mail to the E-Mail address configured in `config.json`.